in28minutes/In28MinutesTemplate/README.md

 - What are we waiting for?
 - Let's have some fun with *** in 25 Steps.
 - We had fun creating this course and we hope you would too.
+- Thanks for your interest in Our Course
+  - I hope you’re as excited as I am!
+  - If you’re ready to learn more and sign up for the course,
+  - go ahead and hit that Enroll button,
+  - or take a test drive by using the Free Preview feature.
+- See you in the course!

 ##Exercises
 - Split TodoController into different Controllers